Linguistics Course Catalog

 5 units

 Advanced phonological theory.
 Topics include markedness; underspecification theories; advanced topics in feature geometry, syllable theory, and stress theory; and optimality theory.
 Readings include published articles.
 Emphasis on theory construction and argumentation based on data.
-Prerequisite(s): course 101.
+Prerequisite(s): LING 101, and LING 111 or LING 112.

 LING 105